NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 ____

-##### Inverse Kinematics - Anim State Interfacing
+##### Interfacing Between Inverse Kinematics - Anim_State

-Input glm based transforms, internally uses eigen, output glm transforms and joint angles.
+Input glm based transforms within Joints, internally the IK_Solver class uses eigen, joint angles which we then apply using the traversal methods described above, to apply the joint angles to the joints, accumulating the transformations to define bone transforms, in the same FK approach we use for the pure BVH Motion.
+The resulting joint angles should be the same format, possibly within the same array, so we're just doing the same as before, apart from some joints have new angles computed as part of the IK Solve, while others are based on their original offsets defined in the BVH Motion channel data.

 Eigen will only be used internally of the Inverse Kinematics Solver classes, if I had time i'd define a polymorphic base class IK Solver, to then implement for each type of IK solver, but as I'm probs only going to have time for one type of IK, i'll keep it simple for now and avoid polymorphism approach, can always add later.